drrav31/GraphQL_Bounty_StackUp/README.md

 - Get Total Supply of Ether (https://docs.etherscan.io/api-endpoints/stats-1#get-total-supply-of-ether)

 ## Getting Started
-1. Sign up for a new Etherscan account to generate your API key if you do not have one.
+1. Sign up for a new <a href="https://etherscan.io/register"><strong>Etherscan account</strong></a> to generate your API key if you do not have one.
-2. Proceed to clone the git repository
+2. Proceed to clone this repository.
-3. Create a new .env file and create a `ETHERSCAN_API` key variable to insert your Etherscan API key value
+3. Create a new .env file and create a `ETHERSCAN_API` key variable to insert your Etherscan API key value.
-4. Run the `$npm install` command to install the necessary dependencies
+4. Run the `$npm install` command to install the necessary dependencies.
-5. Make the code changes to `schema.graphql` and `ethDatasource.js`
-6. Run the `$node index.js` command to initialise the GraphQL server and run your queries
+5. Run the `$node index.js` command to initialise the GraphQL server and run your queries.